terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

 #### model_apikey:
 A model api key to setup authorization while inferencing the model

 d.
-After you enter the fields, click Save button to save the project configurations of the Deployable Architecture
+After you enter the fields, click "Save" button to save the project configurations of the Deployable Architecture

 Note:
 You can find the complete set of fields under [Inputs](#inputs)